Sports in Toronto: Soccer

-On June 16, 2022, FIFA officially announced Toronto as one of two host cities in Canada for the 2026 FIFA World Cup to be held in the USA, Mexico, & Canada.
+On June 16, 2022, FIFA officially announced Toronto as one of two host cities in Canada for the 2026 FIFA World Cup to be held across the US, Mexico, & Canada.
 BMO Field was listed as a potential venue for the World Cup from as early as 2017 during the initial bidding stage.
+BMO Field underwent a temporary expansion and went on to host six matches during the 2026 FIFA World Cup.

 Toronto's first women's professional soccer team, AFC Toronto of the Northern Super League, began play in 2025.

 Tennis

 Sobeys Stadium is one of the two tennis stadiums that host the annual Canada Masters.

 The National Bank Open, historically known as the Canadian Open, is an annual professional tennis tournament held at Sobeys Stadium at York University.
 The tournament began in 1881 and is the second oldest major tennis tournament in the world behind only Wimbledon.
 The men's competition is an ATP World Tour Masters 1000 event on the Association of Tennis Professionals (ATP) tour.
 The women's competition is a WTA 1000 tournament event on the Women's Tennis Association (WTA) tour.
 The events alternate from year-to-year between the cities of Montreal and Toronto.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.
 The competition is played on hard courts.

 From 1971 until 1990, Toronto hosted the Toronto Molson Light Challenge a second annual professional men's tennis tournament played on indoor carpet courts at Maple Leaf Gardens.
 The final tournament took place in February 1990 at the SkyDome and went by the tournament name Skydome World Tennis.

 In 1974, the Toronto-Buffalo Royals of World Team Tennis played half their home matches at the CNE Coliseum & the other half at the Buffalo Memorial Auditorium.
 Under the ownership of John F. Bassett & John C. Eaton III, the team lasted only one season before selling the team to Bert Hoffman & Phyllis Morse with the intent of relocating them to Hartford, Connecticut.
 However, in February 1975, the team was contracted by the WTT, with the players distributed to other teams via a dispersal draft.